pekerow/web-page-phishing-analysis/README.md

 1. Download the CSV file from the above link.
 2. Clone the repository: `git clone https://github.com/yourusername/web-page-phishing-analysis.git`
 3. Open the PDF file to view the analysis.
-A Tableau visualization may be seen in the PNG file.
 4. You may replicate the results with pgAdmin in conjunction with postgresql, or with any SQL client of your choice.

 ## Summary